Intestinal Gas: Symptoms, Causes and Treatment

 • Poorly fitting dentures

 Your dietary choices can lead to flatulence and excessive intestinal gas.
-Some foods that increase gas include:
+Foods that cause too much intestinal gas include:

 • Beans